Welcome to the Idaho Microfabrication Laboratory (IML)

 The Idaho Microfabrication Laboratory (IML) at Boise State University is a research and education resource dedicated to the research and advancement of materials and processes used in micro & nano electronics design and fabrication.

-The IML consists of a small gowning room, a 900 ft2 Class 1000 cleanroom, a 1500 ft2 process lab, and a 900 ft2 metrology lab.
-The IML is equipped to fabricate microelectronic devices using various thin film deposition techniques, chemical processing, photolithography, and plasma etching.
+The IML consists of a small gowning room, a 900 ft2 Class 1000 cleanroom, a 1500 ft2 process lab, and a 900 ft2 additive manufacturing lab.
+The IML is equipped to fabricate microelectronic and flexible devices using various thin film deposition techniques, chemical processing, photolithography, plasma etching, and micro-dispensing material printers.
 Characterization of many different types of materials can also be accomplished along with access to the Boise State Surface Science Lab and the Boise State Center for Materials Characterization.

 The IML operates as a shared recharge center and is accessible by industry partners, university affiliates and entrepreneurs.